-Our outreach efforts begin in the intimate setting of the Wayne State University Planetarium, home to a new digital projection system, and travel beyond the doors of our theatre.
-Our motto is, "The Sky is NOT the limit!"
+Our outreach efforts begin in the intimate setting of the Wayne State University Planetarium, home to our digital projection system, and travel beyond the doors of our theatre.
+Our motto is, "The sky is NOT the limit!"

 In addition to our educational planetarium shows we present Phantastic Physics Phenomena demonstrations, hands-on science activities, and "Science Days" that we organize and host in partnership with other science departments.

-As an urban university we are immersed in a city that has its share of challenges.
-We meet these challenges head-on through our servie to the community.
+As an urban university, we are immersed in a city that has its share of challenges.
+We meet these challenges head-on through our service to the community.

-For the past 8 years, our planetarium has hosted the NASA SEMAA (Science, Engineering, Mathematics and Aerospace Academy) program for K-12 schools.
-Youth in the city of Detroit participate in these summer programs and are engaged in the fields of science, technology, engineering and mathematics.
+For several years our planetarium hosted the NASA SEMAA (Science, Engineering, Mathematics and Aerospace Academy) program for K-12 schools.
+Youth in the city of Detroit participated in these summer programs and are engaged in the fields of science, technology, engineering, and mathematics.

-Future plans include our first Physics and Astronomy Summer Camp, Camp Cosmos, to be held June 20-July 1, 2011.
-This camp will incorporate physics and astronomy curricula, and give students in grades 7-10 the opportunity to learn Starry Night planetarium software, enable them to create their own planetarium shows in partnership with other camp participants, attend physics & astronomy lectures and labs, and experience campus life at Wayne State University.
+This camp incorporates physics and astronomy curricula and gives students in grades 7-10 the opportunity to learn Starry Night planetarium software, enables them to create their own planetarium shows in partnership with other camp participants, attend physics and astronomy lectures and labs, and experience campus life at Wayne State University.
 To learn more about this exciting summer camp, please contact us at email@example.com or call 313-577-2107.